 Alternative natural herbal supplements to treat pain and inflammation in dogs

 Turmeric is a spice made from the turmeric plant and is the most widely used herb for arthritis and joint pain.
 It has been used in India for centuries to treat many ailments and has been studied in both humans and animals.
 It is an anti-inflammatory and also enhances circulation in the body.
-In addition, turmeric also benefits liver functions.
+In addition, turmeric also benefits liver functions.Curcumin is the chemical found in turmeric, that is the reason for the anti-inflammatory properties.
+When you look for supplements, the names turmeric and curcumin are often used interchangeably.

 2. Fish or Krill Oil

 Fish oils are used for their high omega-3 content.
 They contain EPA and DHA, two essential fatty acids.
 Many people with arthritis take fish oil supplements.
 EPA is the ingredient that is the anti-inflammatory agent in fish oil.
 If you, like me, are concerned about the mercury, Krill oil may be a better option for your dog.
 Krill are a small shrimplike planktonic crusacean and are said to contain much less mercury.
-Their oil is equally high in the EPA and DHA.
+Their oil is equally high in the EPA and DHA.3.
+Boswellia

 Boswellia is also known as Franincense.
 It is a resin extract from a tree bark.
 Research has shown that boswellic aids a normal inflammatory response by blocking enzymes that then inhibit the synthesis of leukotrienes.
-It has also been shown to support healthy cartilage in the joints.
+It has also been shown to support healthy cartilage in the joints.For more information on this amazing supplement and details about the Swiss research on it's effects on dogs, go to Springtime Inc: about-boswellia

 4. CBD Tinctures